Your investment in managing SOX should provide your business with long-term benefits - but how do you measure that success?

 Is your Internal Audit team spending more or less or their time on SOX?
 Have they been able to deliver value in other areas?

 5. Open Communication Between Internal Audit and Process Owners

 Communication between Internal Audit and process owners should improve over time in a successful SOX program.
 A sign of SOX success is when Internal Audit can work in synergy with process owners, with minimal impact to their day to day activities.
 Another sign is when Internal Audit has done its research and is knowledgeable about the process before leading walkthroughs with process owners.
 On the other side, process owners should feel comfortable approaching Internal Audit with potential issues in their processes.

 Each year, Internal Audit should be better prepared, building upon the baseline knowledge achieved through years of working closely with process owners to deliver a high-quality internal audit.
 Businesses should see a shift from an annual task to an ongoing conversation, with process owners consulting Internal Audit about process changes and issues on an ongoing basis.
 SOX success should lead to better relationships and fewer issues.

 How has the communication between your IA team and process owners improved over time?

 In conclusion, if you have taken the steps to ensure an optimized control environment and have invested the initial time and effort into a strong SOX program, not only will you experience these effects of SOX success, but you will continue experiencing these benefits over time.
 AuditBoard can help your organization build a strong control environment while improving efficiency.
 Created for internal auditors, by internal auditors, AuditBoard’s centralized database was purpose-built to help Internal Audit teams eliminate inefficiency, manage version control issues, drive efficient resource planning, and free up resource hours for more value-added activities.
-To learn more, visit our product page.
+To learn more, visit our SOX management software product page.